glacials/twos.dev/src/cold/apple.md

 to manage my payment, location, etc. data, because it is mine.
 I own it.

 That feeling is not strong enough that people will voice it, or fight for it.
 But it's a good feeling.
-And it only comes with control -- control by a representative I trust, over parties I don't.
+And it only comes with control---control by a representative I trust, over parties I don't.
 I don't know app developers, especially small ones.
 But I know Apple.
 Through them I can trust app developers, but only because Apple so heavily controls what they can publish.